Mjz86/C_colon/mcc.md

   because the only thing allowed to be modified is the value of objects,

-  even data races cannot be made in express colon because the reference counted variable provided by c colon is either a totally immutable value or protected via a read write lock ( assuming the c colon libraries dont provide safe looking unsafe abstractions)
+  even data races cannot be made in express colon because the reference counted variable provided by c colon is either a totally immutable value or protected via a read write lock ( assuming the c colon libraries do not provide safe looking unsafe abstractions)

-  although dead locks can be a concern in highly parallel environments, they don't really cause memory unsafty.
+  although dead locks can be a concern in highly parallel environments, they do not really cause memory unsafty.

   even stack overflows can be tracked if context objects use the reflection information into a stack trace ( for example by having a counter incremented by the stack usage of a frame when the context begins and having a maximum threshold before a contract violation occurs).